FFederi/odin_project/README.md

 # odin_project

-Contains all projects and excersises I made for Odin Project.
+Contains all projects and exercises I made for Odin Project.